klekarkar/isimipclim/README.md

-# Easy Downloading and processing ISIMIP3a-b climate data
+# Easy Downloading and processing of ISIMIP3a-b climate data
 ## What does it do
 The script folder contains the function that needs to be called from a terminal to download and then aggregate (optional) the netCDF files into ncml files.
 The script allows you to easily download the ISIMIP 3a and b climate data for a specific region, variable, climate model, and scenario.